EPISODE 8 | Guest: Jill Perardi, creative services manager for Visix

 Jill Perardi: Thank you, Derek.

 Derek DeWitt: Thank you.
-Alright, thanks for listening everybody.
+All right, thanks for listening everybody.